peddyjet/peddyjet/README.md

 # About Lewis Page
 Hello; I'm Lewis Page.
 I have been in software development since mid 2018, but I truly started early 2020.
 I am fluent in the languages of:
 - C#
-- Lua
 - HTML/CSS/JS
+- TypeScript

-However, I also know the basics of:
+However, I also know the fundamentals of:
 - Python
 - F#
 - Bash
+- Lua
+- Rust
+- C++/C
-- Batch
+- Visual Basic

 I mostly do game development in my spare time, however, I also work on my open source projects, such as **TLCS**.
 For my portfolio, please visit [my website](https://x1.games)